CLICK THE LINK BELOW THAT APPLIES TO YOU

 Indiana also requires all applicants to complete CPR/Heimlich/AED training, including hands-on skill practice on a mannequin in person with an instructor and suicide prevention training.
 Depending on your application path and type of Indiana license being issued the timing of these required trainings varies, but you may be required to complete these trainings in order to submit your application.

 For Step-by-step instructions on how to create an account in our online license application system called LVIS and to apply using the application option that best meets your circumstances, please select an option below:

-- If you completed an NCATE/CAEP accredited or state approved teacher preparation program in another state, you hold a valid teaching license from that state, and you were required to pass a content (subject-matter) test to obtain that license, Click Here.
+- If you completed an CAEP or AAQEP accredited or state approved teacher preparation program in another state, you hold a valid teaching license from that state, and you were required to pass a content (subject-matter) test to obtain that license, Click Here.

-- If you completed an NCATE/CAEP accredited or state approved teacher preparation program in another state, you hold a valid teaching license from that state and you were not required to pass a content (subject-matter) test to obtain that license, Click Here.
+- If you completed an CAEP or AAQEP accredited or state approved teacher preparation program in another state, you hold a valid teaching license from that state and you were not required to pass a content (subject-matter) test to obtain that license, Click Here.